ZeusWPI/Eagle/README.md

 > The Eagle of Zeus (Ancient Greek: ἀετός Διός, romanized: aetos Dios) was one of the chief attributes and personifications of Zeus, the head of the Olympian pantheon.

+The must have tool for every Zeus'er.
+Everything at your fingertips only limited by the speed of your command line.

 ## Features
 - List last 10 tab transactions
 - View tab profile, mostly for your balance.